-The Teaching of Phonics at Smawthorne
+The teaching of Phonics at Smawthorne Henry Moore

 At Smawthorne Henry Moore Primary School, phonics is an important daily lesson in each class from the Nursery through to Year 2.
 The school follows the government ‘Letters and Sounds’ scheme which develops the children’s ability to hear, discriminate, recognise and write the sounds.
 The New Curriculum also supports children’s phonic development and we are working in line with the curriculum content provided.
 Below you will find a guide to the different letters and sounds children learn from Phase 1 to Phase 6.
 There is also a glossary of the terminology we use in our daily Phonics sessions.

 Phonic work is combined with the school’s structured reading scheme to develop reading skills.
 The children start on the ‘Oxford Reading Tree’ and then progress to other reading schemes, including Project X. This means that they have completed the structured schemes and read from a selection of colour-coded fiction and non-fiction books from the school and class libraries.
 The majority of children leave Smawthorne as confident, competent readers with a love of reading.
 The reading schemes across school have been developed this year and as a result children in Upper Key Stage 2 are being challenged through some very demanding texts, including the reading of Shakespeare.